- COVID-19 Risk and Vigilance: When We’re Not on the Same Page.

-- Touch Skills for Connection, Calm, and Co-regulation: Support Your Loved Ones in Stressful Times
+- Touch Skills for Connection, Calm, and Co-regulation

 - Somatic Experiencing: settle, connect, come back to yourself

-- Self Care: what practices can help you the most right now?
+- Self Care and Exercise: what practices sustain you best right now?

 - Work from Home Ergonomics: use what you have around the house

-All services offered on a sliding scale basis for the duration of the COVID-19 disaster.
+All services offered remotely and on a sliding scale basis for the duration of the COVID-19 disaster.

 May you and yours stay healthy.
 May we all protect each other.
 May we adapt and thrive.